 Once the Gross Estate has been determined, one may be able to take deductions to determine the actual taxable amount of the estate.
 These include mortgages, estate administration expenses, and property that is given to eligible charities.
 Note, that property passed to a living spouse may be transferred tax free.

 Used when completing a reverse exchange, an Exchange Accommodation Titleholder (EAT) is an unrelated party who holds legal title to either

-Formal agreement between a seller and a real estate agent, under which the real estate agent has the sole right to sell a specified property.
+Exclusive right living is a formal agreement between a seller and a real estate agent, under which the real estate agent has the sole right to sell a specified property.

-Agreement established between the seller and one real estate agent, where the seller reserves the right to sell the property on his or her own,
+Exclusive-agency listing is an agreement established between the seller and one real estate agent, where the seller reserves the right to sell the property on his or her own,

 A planned approach to liquidating one’s position in an asset, investment, or venture in hopes of minimizing loss or maximizing gain.
 Exit strategies may be executed when an investment has stopped being profitable, or has met its objective.
 Other factors that may contribute to an exit include a change in market conditions or legal reasons.

-The amount an investor would anticipate receiving on an investment that has various known or expected rates of return.
+Expected return is the amount an investor would anticipate receiving on an investment that has various known or expected rates of return.